 For our first-time visitors, the Laredo Area Community Foundation (LACF) is a nonprofit corporation dedicated to the philanthropic development of Laredo and the surrounding area.
 We help donors create unique, lasting legacies to achieve their charitable goals for the benefit of their community.
 The LACF is second-to-none as a giving resource, as it can connect donors to any philanthropic endeavor in the Laredo area, while at the same time promoting that endeavor through numerous outreach efforts.
 We host fundraising and awareness events throughout the year, all dedicated to promoting our funds and the charitable aims they support.
 We also handle all of the administrative and accounting burdens for our donors, who never have to worry whether their philanthropy is being carried out prudently.

-Permanently-endowed, donor-advised, scholarship, or area-of-interest funds can all be created in as little as one in-office meeting with us or right here on our secure portal.
+Designated-endowed, donor-advised, scholarship, or field-of-interest funds can all be created in as little as one in-office meeting with us or right here on our secure portal.
 Your fund can begin with a single gift or a specified amount for a defined number of years.
 Your gift can be for any charitable purpose: health, education, religion, arts & culture, and more.
 If creating a new fund isn’t in your plans, please feel free to make your gift to an existing fund with LACF.

 Let us provide the guidance, and stewardship that will make it easier for you to support your favorite cause forever.
 Contact us today!